stclib/STC/README.md

 ------------
 A modern, typesafe, very efficient, generic C99 container library: String, Vector and Hashmap

 Headers only library with the most used data structures: string, dynamic vector/stack, and map/assosiative array.
-The library has an intuitive and API, somewhat im.
+The library has an intuitive and API.
 It uses overloadable macros to simplify usage.

 Usage
 -----